dudenzz/bow_classifier/README.md

 7. Shuffling the documents and splitting into train and test set

-Usage

-as some of the paths are hardcoded, you need to direct to the src directory first
+Usage (as some of the paths are hardcoded, you need to direct to the src directory first):

 Use the following line if no wordmap file was created before or you want to create a new one(first use or new wordmap is to be created)

          python3 convert.py -wmc path_to_a_new_wordmap -d path_to_datafile

 Use this line if wordmap file was previously created and should be used (reproduction of results)

          python3 convert.py -lwm path_to_existing_wordmap -d path_to_datafile